-The sensors supplied with the Q45FN are shipped dry.
-They will not operate until prepared by adding electrolyte and a membrane.
-Preparation of the sensors for operation must be done carefully.
+The sensor supplied with the Q45N is shipped dry.
+It will not operate until it is prepared by adding electrolyte and a membrane.
+Preparation of the sensor for operation must be done carefully.
 The procedure should be done by a qualified technician, and it should only be done when the system is ready for operation.
-Until then, it is best to leave the sensors in the condition in which they were received.
+Until then, it is best to leave the sensor in the condition in which it is received.

-Figure 14 - Sensor Exploded View
+Figure 13 - Sensor Assembly